umarbashirr/client-management-saas/README.md

 ## 🎯 Current Status

-The application is currently in active development with the following completed features:
+The application is currently in active development with a comprehensive system design and the following completed features:

 - ✅ **Project Setup**: Next.js 15 with App Router, TypeScript, and Tailwind CSS
 - ✅ **Authentication**: Better Auth integration with email/password authentication